MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/database/dbmovement-scenario-goldenconfig.md

 5. Select the check box to confirm that you understand this operation will overwrite the production database.
 The operation starts immediately after submitting the request.

 > [!IMPORTANT]
-> Every database refresh will create a new database which will resets the **Point-in-time-restore** chain of restore points.
+> Every database refresh will create a new database which will reset the **Point-in-time-restore** chain of restore points.

 ## Reconfigure environment specific settings